SoftUni-Internal/interactive-content/EN/02-Interfaces-and-Abstraction/04-Abstract-Classes.md

 You will receive an **unknown** amount of lines from the console.

-Until the command "**End**" is received, on each line there will be the information for either **a citizen** or **a robot** who tries to enter your city, in the format:
+Until the command "**End**" is received, on each line there will be information on either **a citizen** or **a robot** who wants to enter your city, the information comes in the following format:

 - "\{**name**\} \{**age**\} \{**id**\}" for citizens
 - "\{**model**\} \{**id**\}" for robots

-After the "**End**" command, on the next line you will receive a single number representing **the last digits of fake ids**.
+After the "**End**" command is met, on the next line you will receive a single number representing **the last digits of all fake ids**.

-Аll citizens or robots whose **Id** ends with the specified digits must be detained.
+Аll citizens or robots whose **Id** ends in the specified digits must be detained.

 The output should consist of all detained **Ids**, each on a separate line.

-The order of printing does not matter.
+The output oder is not taken into consideration.

 [image assetsSrc="interfaces-and-abstraction-example(9).png" /]